FAQs & Resources for Attorneys

 Yes.
 Attorneys must complete and submit the annual attorney registration through the Pennsylvania Unified Judicial System’s (UJS) web portal.
 The portal opens in May and registration must be completed and payment made by July 1.

 The annual fee is due on July 1.
-The Supreme Court of Pennsylvania has determined that the current fee assessment and allocation will be as follows:
+The Supreme Court of Pennsylvania has determined that the fee assessment and allocation shall be as follows:

 How do I apply for an exemption from electronic filing?